 Art- This must be one of DC Comics series with a much smaller budget than just about anything on the stands because the interiors are lackluster all around.

-A good bit of history and context on what happened to the ageing Bruce Wayne and how his company was liquidated, merged and lead to the birth of the Superhero Micron.
+A good bit of history and context on what happened to the aging Bruce Wayne and how his company was liquidated, merged and lead to the birth of the Superhero Micron.
 For an Origin issue this one was pretty neat!
 3/5

 Say it ain’t so!
 The end of Miles Morales stint as the all new Ultimate Spider-Man?
 Could be, if this teaser for the upcoming Ultimate Comics Spider-man #23 is to be believed.
 What tragedy could drive him away from the mantle?
 Brian Michael Bendis is hoping that you’ll check out the issue to find out!